 The hearing wore on into the night.
 Wainwright and zoning board members had question after question.
 Masucci started looking glum.

 "This is not an atypical situation," Borden said.

 "But it's not a typical situation in this neighborhood," Wainwright said.

-Many of the residents who live on the quiet streets near the marina site are primarily worried about the density of the site, said Robert Parzanese, who lives on Cedar Street.
+Many of the residents who live on the quiet streets near the marina site are primarily of the site, said Robert Parzanese, who lives on Cedar Street.

 "There will be a lot more noise," he said.
 "The density is too high.
 I don't think our streets are made for that."